Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Implementation and Onboarding

-• Dedicated menu team: We really liked that CAKE has a dedicated menu team that helps set up your menus.
-You’ll get a 1.5-hour consultation to customize your menu workflow for optimal functionality.
-You’ll get revisions, maintenance and a full training session.
+• Dedicated menu team: We liked that CAKE has a dedicated menu team to help set up your menus.
+You’ll receive a one-on-one consultation to customize your menu workflow, along with revisions, maintenance support and a full training session.

 Limitations